 Veterinary Relief Services

 Dr. Claudia Valderrama graduated from the University of Florida College of Veterinary Medicine in 1995.
 She worked in mixed animal practice for 7 years before starting Veterinary Relief Services.
 She has been practicing as a relief veterinarian in South Florida since 2000 and enjoys the challenge of working in small animal medicine in multiple practice settings.
 Hailing from Cali, Colombia, she is bilingual and enjoys her rapport with both English and Spanish-speaking clientele.
-She is a Rotary Ambassadorial Scholar, Miami-Dade College Alumni Hall of Famer, SFVMA Board Member since 2008, Board Member of the South Florida Veterinary Foundation, and is currently Rotary President.
+She is a Rotary Ambassadorial Scholar, Miami-Dade College Alumni Hall of Famer, SFVMA Board Member since 2008, Board Member of the Miami Veterinary Foundation, and is currently Rotary President.
 In her off time, she enjoys scuba diving, yoga, and adventure travel.

 Dr. Maria Oliveira hails from the Dominician Republic and studied for her veterinary degree at the Autonomous University of Santo Domingo.
 Graduating in 1989, she chose a career as a small animal veterinarian and moved to Miami, Florida.
 There, she opened South Miami Animal Clinic and runs a successful small animal practice.
 Extremely active with our local veterinary association, she is a Past-President of the SFVMA, as well as the current Treasurer.
 Additionally, she has been a board member for the past 15 years and enjoys the challenges of advancing the veterinary profession.